AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     m1.defineRouting(predecessorList=[start], successorList=[exit])
     exit.defineRouting(predecessorList=[m1])

-We can now run and evaluate our simulation, e.g. for 50 time steps:
+We can now run and evaluate our simulation, e.g. for 50 time steps.
+To do this, we use the runSimulation function defined in Globals.py.
+This function needs a list with all simulated objects (machines, features/timeseries, failures, ...) and the maximum simulation time.

 .. code-block:: python
     :linenos:

+    from manpy.simulation.core.Globals import runSimulation

     maxSimTime = 50
     objectList = [start, m1, exit]